FilippoSmald1/HRP-4-DART/README.md

 HRP-4 DART simulation

 Dynamic simulation of the position controlled HRP-4 robot performing a dynamic walk.
-The gait generation algorithm is designed to perform automatic footstep placement and timing adaptation to allow a strong degree of robustness.
+The gait generation algorithm is designed to perform automatic footstep placement.
 The code is offered for benchmarking, review, education or as a simple example of simulation on Dart.
 Please contact the authors for any question.

 DART REMARKS